 - Outputs 1-4 provides peak/VU status, with the same methodology as the front panel VU indicators, but on a per-channel basis, rather than per-channel pair.
-Peak/VU indicators illuminate red when the audio level on that channel exceeds the headroom level set by the user (with the Peak Indicator control.)
+Peak/VU indicators illuminate red when the audio level on that channel exceeds the headroom level set by the user with the Peak Indicator control.
 Additionally, the VU indicator illuminates orange when the output is above 0 VU, illuminates green when the output is above -20 VU, and doesn't illuminate when the output is below -20 VU. - Inputs Ch 1-4 these controls provide mixing and output level control for AES channels 1 to 4 of the selected AES group.
 The text field at the top of the control indicates the amount of gain applied to the channel in dB.
-The gain level can be adjusted by moving the vertical slider control, or entering a desired level directly in the field (from -70 dB to +12 dB.)
-On the right-hand side of the control are Out Bus Assign buttons.
-These buttons control which analog output channel the AES channels are mapped to.
+The gain level can be adjusted by moving the vertical slider control, or entering a desired level directly in the field (from -70 dB to +12 dB).
+The Out Bus Assign buttons control which analog output channel the AES channels are mapped to.
 It is possible to map an Input channel to anywhere from zero to eight output channels.